Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Do lenders do personal credit score checks for business lines of credit?

-Most business loan lenders check borrowers’ credit scores as part of the application process.
-This is typically true even if you’re not signing a personal guarantee.
-Because it’s your business, lenders usually want to see you’ve been responsible for personal and professional debt.
+Most business loan lenders check borrowers’ credit scores as part of the application process, even if you’re not signing a personal guarantee.
+Because it’s your business, lenders usually want to see that you’ve been responsible with both personal and professional debt.

 What credit score do I need for a business line of credit?